 It’s, you know, getting out of the shower and the towel is around your waist, and you’re looking at yourself in the mirror and you’re just like ‘There I am,'” he says in a clip released to press.
 “And I’m not having the moment where I’m panicked…It’s being able to touch my chest and feel comfortable in my body probably for the first time.

 The actor has worked in some of the most well-known movies such as “Juno” and “X-Men: Days of Future Past.”
+You can also watch all x men movies in order to get a better understanding of his role.
 Earlier this December Elliot also shared a very heartfelt message with fans on Instagram.

 Furthermore, Page stated that despite the intense joy and excitement, it is taking him time to settle in.
 Some moments are sheer joy, while sometimes he goes into deep sadness when he reads about the people suffering in the trans community.
 Amongst the many tragedies and discrimination that trans children face as health care is taken away from these individuals.